kaisenlinux/manpages-dev/packages/ntfscp.md

        ntfscp [options] device source_file destination

 DESCRIPTION
        ntfscp  will  copy  file to an NTFS volume. destination can be either file or directory.
-In case if destination is directory specified by name then source_file is copied into this direc‐ tory, in case if destination is directory and specified by inode number then unnamed data attribute is created for this inode and source_file is copied into it (WARNING:  it's  unusual to have unnamed data streams in the directories, think twice before specifying directory by inode number).
+In case if destination is directory specified by name then source_file is copied into this directory, in case if destination is directory and specified by inode number then unnamed data attribute is created for this inode and source_file is copied into it (WARNING: it's unusual to have unnamed data streams in the directories, think twice before specifying directory by inode number).

 OPTIONS
        Below  is  a  summary  of all the options that ntfscp accepts.
 Nearly all options have two equivalent names.
 The short name is preceded by - and the long name is preceded by --.
        Any single letter options, that don't take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
 Long named options  can  be  abbreviated  to  any unique prefix of their name.

        -a, --attribute NUM
               Write to this attribute.